 BACK TO TOP

-It should be a bulleted list with two parts.
+It should include two parts.
 One part succinctly itemizes the major building-level duties and responsibilities you and your field-based supervisor-mentor have agreed upon.
 The second part lists your district-level duties and responsibilities.
-Together, both parts take up no more than one side of a single page.
-Ideally, each bullet would begin with a verb that captures a "stretch" responsibility for you (e.g., lead, facilitate, supervise, manage, create, evaluate, support, coordinate, etc.).
+Begin with verbs that captures a "stretch" responsibility for you (e.g., lead, facilitate, supervise, manage, create, evaluate, support, coordinate, etc.).
 Use the Job Description Forms (Building Leader or District Leader) to help you outline your internship plans.

 No. However, your internship must include experiences at both the building and district levels.
 Start by carefully reviewing the four Format Options described on the Internship webpage.
 Then, as part of your negotiations with relevant administrators, determine whether it makes sense to integrate or separate the time and duties to be dedicated to building- and district-level internship responsibilities.

 Whenever it is complete and, ideally, at least three weeks before the relevant semester begins.
 The internship Proposal Form is available online.
 It includes a checklist of requirements, as well as itemized materials to append to the form.
 See "Related Links" on the Internship webpage.

 After the Educational Leadership CAS Program Coordinator reviews your internship Proposal form, Job Description, new Personal Plan and other related paperwork, you will be contacted by email.
 If information is missing or unclear, you will be asked to revise and resubmit your request for University approval.
 If what you submitted is judged complete and acceptable, you will receive permission to register for the seminar.
 (Part-time interns will register for the seminar in two consecutive semesters at two credits each; full-timers once at four credit-hours.)

 The organization and approaches used vary each semester, depending upon the instructor, the number of interns, and the nature and locations of internships.
 A written syllabus (with expectations and requirements) is provided to registered students at the beginning of the semester.